 Research is a key activity of the Centre

-Professor Freeman’s most recent project is a study of the impact in adulthood of international child abduction.
-Her report was published in December 2014, with a launch event at the Inner Temple in association with 4 Paper Buildings, a recent choice for Jordan’s Family Chambers of the Year Award, where Professor Freeman is an Academic Tenant.
-She has since been appointed Principal Research Fellow at the University of Westminster, where the Centre’s Research Hub is now located.
-Her next research project is currently seeking funding for further research in Child Law.
+Professor Freeman’s research on the long-term effects of parental child abduction was published in December 2014, with a launch event at the Inner Temple in association with 4 Paper Buildings, The Legal 500 Family and Children Set of the Year, 2019, where Professor Freeman in an Academic Tenant.
+She is also Principal Research Fellow at the University of Westminster, where the Centre’s Research Hub is now located.

-Professor Freeman has also undertaken two reports on Forced Marriage, with Professor Renate Klein (London Metropolitan University and the University of Maine, USA) both of which may be found on the CWASU website, www.cwasu.org.uk:
+Professor Freeman has also undertaken two reports on Forced Marriage, with Professor Renate Klein (London Metropolitan University and the University of Maine, USA):

 - University Responses to Forced Marriage and Violence Against Women in the UK: Report on a pilot study, April 2012